 This week, November 15 - November 22, is National Game and Puzzle Week!
 Whether you game online, play cards or love a good puzzle, the library has something for you!
 Invite your friends or family for a fun night of playing games or solving puzzles.
 These activities are proven to keep your mind sharp and active and can even stave off the effects of aging on your brain!

-For the very first time, Library Journal, a popular book review magazine, has put together a list of ten fiction and nonfiction titles that stood out as the very best of books published this year so far representing a wide assortment of topics appropriate for a broad reading audience.
+Publishers Weekly has announced their list of ten fiction and nonfiction titles that stood out as the very best of books published this year.
+As the year wraps up, these lists become more and more common, as Library Journal published their top 10 picks last week.
 What have been your favorite books of 2010?